How to Delete Lines in Vim / Vi

 2. Type :%d and press Enter.

 You can also use gg followed by dG.
-The gg command moves the cursor to the first line, and dG deletes from the current line to the end of the file.
+The gg command moves the cursor to the first line, and dG then deletes from there to the end of the file, which is every line.
+When you want to act on the whole file rather than delete it, for example to copy or reindent it, see how to select all in Vim .

 Deleting Parts of a Line